Advanced Motor Fuels in Switzerland

 Outlook

-Sales of electric or plug-in hybrid cars are expected to account for at least 50% of new registrations as early as 2025.
+The share of electric or plug-in hybrid cars in Switzerland continues to rise: their sales share was 28.0% in 2024.
 The demand for large electric vehicles for municipal use, local public transport, and freight transportation is also increasing.
-The demand for fuels will therefore decrease, and electricity consumption will increase.
-This poses an additional challenge for the renewable electricity supply in Switzerland, which will have to be greatly expanded anyway because of the planned gradual phase-out of nuclear energy.
-In addition, a large increase in the number of charging stations for electric vehicles is required.
+The demand for fossil fuels will therefore further decrease, and electricity consumption will increase.
+The number of charging stations for electric vehicles is growing commensurably with the growing fleet of electric vehicles.

-Cooperation between the research and development around renewable fuels and their use in combustion systems is therefore important.
+Cooperative research and development around renewable fuels and their use in combustion systems is therefore important.
 Just as for electromobility, the systems for supplying renewable fuels must also be set up in good time and, where possible, the existing ones must be converted.
-The production and procurement of non-fossil fuels are of great importance here.
+The production and procurement of non-fossil fuels are also of great importance here.

 [1] Fedlex, Energy Law SR 730.0, https://www.fedlex.admin.ch/eli/cc/1999/27/de